Hostinger vs Namecheap: In-Depth Comparison for 2025

 hostinger dashboard panel

-• 1-click WordPress and CMS installs
+• 1-click WordPress installation and an AI-driven setup assistant.

 Namecheap Features